 31 July 2013 by Laura

-To celebrate our new book, ‘Pre-Raphaelite Treasures at National Museums Liverpool’ we asked So Coco Rouge to create a makeover, inspired by the Pre-Raphaelite style!
+Have you ever wanted to get the look of a ‘Pre-Raphaelite beauty’?
+We asked So Coco Rouge to create a makeover, inspired by the Pre-Raphaelite style!
 Sian-Louise Auld from the Liverpool beauty salon has given us some tips below on how you too can achieve this timeless look: Read more…

 With ‘The Drawing of Edward Burne-Jones‘ now open at the Lady Lever Art Gallery Pre-Raphaelite art is some of the best loved around.
 Here at the museums, we’ve just published a new book, ‘Pre-Raphaelite Treasures at National Museums Liverpool‘.
 Written by Laura MacCulloch, the book gives a neat overview of the Pre-Raphaelite movement which began in 1848 and details some of the wonderful Pre-Raphaelite works in the National Museums Liverpool collection.
 Read more…